Antibacterial Agents

 1) Mechanism of action: Ampicillin binds to penicillin-binding proteins on the cell wall and interferes with bacterial cell wall synthesis resulting in cell wall death.
 Sulbactam acts as a beta-lactamase inhibitor.

 2) Spectrum of activity: The addition of the beta-lactamase inhibitor sulbactam expands the spectrum of ampicillin to include MSSA, beta-lactamase producing H influenzae and M catarrhalis, some Enterobacteriaceae including Klebsiella species, and added anaerobic coverage including Bacteroides species.
-Importantly, ampicillin/sulbactam has activity against many strains of Acinetobacter baumannii.
+Importantly, ampicillin/sulbactam has activity against many strains of A baumannii.

 3) Adverse reactions: Hypersensitivity/anaphylactoid reactions.
 Hepatic effects, such as hepatitis and cholestatic jaundice, have been noted.
 Rash in patients with EBV-mediated infectious mononucleosis.